Shopify/polaris/polaris.shopify.com/content/foundations/content/product-content/index.md

   - writing public-facing content
   - public-facing content
 ---

-# Product content

-Thoughtful, consistent interface content is a core element of a well-designed user experience.

 Our content standards will help you understand how to think strategically about the language in your products and apps.
 They’ll also give you clear, tactical suggestions designed to help you use language to craft better experiences.